dangerstephen/OurThoughtsApp/README.md

 ##Planning and Execution:

-As we worked we worked on the project we used ([Trello](https://trello.com/b/0IcVo5BL/project-1)) to set things we needed to do and track when they were done.
-This helped us know what the next step was along the whole procces and to insure that we got all the things we origianlly planned to done.
+We used ([Trello](https://trello.com/b/0IcVo5BL/project-1)) to organize our workflow and prioritize our goals.
+It helped us keep track of our to do list and ensure that we completed all the action items that we originally planned to execute.